-The Long, Bitter Trail: Andrew Jackson and the Indians (Critical Issue)
+The Long, Bitter Trail: Andrew Jackson and the Indians (Hill and Wang Critical Issues)

 by Anthony F. C. Wallace

 Your Price: $13.16

 The Hill and Wang Critical Issues Series: concise, affordable works on pivotal topics in American history, society, and politics.